xgirma/reactor01/01/README.md

 > If the variable statement occurs inside a FunctionDeclaration, the variables are defined with function-local scope in that function.
 Otherwise, they are defined with global scope, that is, they are created as members of the global object. -ECMAScript Spec

-if you created a `var` it is scoped to a function that `var` is created and any nested functions.
+If you created a `var` it is scoped to a function that `var` is created and any `nested` functions.
 If you created a variable with out using `var` that variable is coped to the global object.

 1. scoped to a function
 ````javascript